dockerman2020/DroneTrivy/README.md

 ## Slack Notify.
 * Slack notify image for use as plugin in CI/CD Notification step.
     + This is built using python3 and has the SDK - slack_sdk and the aiohttp packages, their dependancies installed.
+    This plugin ideally should be run with the A python Slack Web API application.